teddygroves/bibat/README.md

 ## How to use cookiecutter-cmdstanpy

+The steps are:

+1. Install cookiecutter
+2. Load the cookiecutter-cmdstanpy template
+3. Install other dependencies (e.g. cmdstanpy, cmdstan)
+4. Customise the template so that it implements your analysis

 ### Get cookiecutter

 First ensure you are using a recent python version (3.7 or above should work)